-It’s an oldie, but goodie, so trust us when we say: a picture is really worth a thousand words.
-The visual system in humans gathers up to 80% of all the sensory data received from the environment, ergo it comes as no surprise that 67% of customers say that images largely affect their buying decision.
+It’s an oldie, but a goodie, so trust us when we say: a picture is really worth a thousand words.
+The visual system in humans gathers up to 80% of all the sensory data received from the environment, so it comes as no surprise that 67% of customers say that images largely affect their buying decisions.
 In our digital world, we are constantly overloaded with all different sorts of images leading to a decreased concentration span of 8 seconds on average.
-Gone are the times that people will actually invest in reading.
+Gone are the days that people will actually invest in reading.
 To create an instant connection with your audience, your image marketing strategy has to be on point.
 Your goal is to create, use and diffuse customized visuals that trigger emotions, which will ultimately lead to sales.
-In this article we illustrate 4 different use cases of images, so open your eyes:
+In this article we illustrate four different use cases of images, so get ready to open your eyes.

 When doing it right, your social media images can get huge exposure.
 Nobody will repost a product description, but appealing images are shareable and can get far, which in the end, is like free advertising for your brand

-Your images are not only working for you up-front, but also in the background.
+Your images are not only working for you in the forefront of your communications, but also in the background.
 They are a highly valuable SEO asset and can boost your website’s value and organic traffic even further.
 By using the right image and image size, you can reduce site loading time and bounce rate and therefore, improve your user experience.

 In our visual and digital world, the importance of images as part of your marketing strategy can not be underestimated.
 They reach and touch your audience directly and on a deeper level and have an important impact on buying decisions and engagement and should therefore be a cornerstone of your marketing strategy.